souravtecken/sort_15/README.md

 2. tileWidth : Width of the tile
 3. gridSize : Number of tiles per row/column
 4. imageFileName : Name of image with extension being used.
 Image must be in the same directory as the program.

+Pressing the escape key after solving puzzle exits game, pressing any other key starts a new game.